MetaMask/metamask-docs/snaps/reference/snaps-api.md

 console.log(state);
 /*
 {
-  "top-level-input": "what the user typed in that field", "example-form": {
+  "top-level-input": "What the user typed in that field", "example-form": {
-    "nested-input": "what the user typed in that field" }
+    "nested-input": "What the user typed in that field" }
 }
 */